VittGam/JSTMSimulator/README.md

 - `sanitizer`
 - `sqlite3`

-To run the contest server, first build the database by editing and running the file:
+To run the contest server, first create the database by editing and running the file:

 ```
 node server/init_contest_database.sample.js